1. Home

 • Research financial aid options.

-• Visit law schools that you are considering.
+• Visit the law schools that you are considering.

 Fall of Senior Year